geek4good/mendeley-sinatra-base/README.md

 ## Troubleshooting

-Should you at some point encounter an error message that says you're token has expired, just open the web development console in your browser, go to *Resources* and delete the cookie called *rack.session* from *localhost*.
+Should you at some point encounter an error message that says your token has expired, just open the web development console in your browser, go to *Resources* and delete the cookie called *rack.session* from *localhost*.
 The cleaner solution would be to implement the refresh token flow, of course.
 So please feel free to do that instead and open a pull request against the upstream repository. ;)